MindQuantum-HiQ/ProjectQ/docs/tutorials.rst

     Please use pip version v6.1.0 or higher as this ensures that dependencies are installed in the `correct order <https://pip.pypa.io/en/stable/reference/pip_install/#installation-order>`_.

 .. note::
-    ProjectQ should be installed on each computer individually as the C++ simulator compilation creates binaries which are optimized for the specific hardware on which it is being installed (potentially using our AVX version and `-march=native`).
-Therefore, sharing the same ProjectQ installation across different hardware may cause some problems.
+    HiQ-ProjectQ should be installed on each computer individually as the C++ simulator compilation creates binaries which are optimized for the specific hardware on which it is being installed (potentially using our AVX or ARM NEON versions and `-march=native`).
+Therefore, sharing the same HiQ-ProjectQ installation across different hardware may cause some problems.

 **Install AWS Braket Backend requirement**

 AWS Braket Backend requires the use of the official AWS SDK for Python, Boto3.
 This is an extra requirement only needed if you plan to use the AWS Braket Backend.
-To install ProjectQ inluding this requirement you can include it in the installation instruction as
+To install HiQ-ProjectQ inluding this requirement you can include it in the installation instruction as

 .. code-block:: bash